bbkr/UpRooted/README.md

 * `UpRooted::Writer::MySQLFile` - Write to `.sql` file compatible with MySQL.
 * `UpRooted::Writer::PostgreSQL` - Write directly to another PostgreSQL database.
 * `UpRooted::Writer::PostgreSQLFile` (work in progress) - Write to `.sql` file compatible with PostgreSQL.
-* `UpRooted::Writer::JSONFiles` (work in progress) - Write to JSON files where each file is named after table and each line is single row from this table.
-* `UpRooted::Writer::CSVFiles` (work in progress) - Write to CSV files where each file is named after table and each line except header is single row from this table.

 Note that `UpRooted::Reader` and `UpRooted::Writer` are independent.
 You can read from MySQL database and write directly to PostgreSQL database if needed.

 To find options accepted by each `UpRooted::Writer` call `p6doc` on chosen module.

 Note that not every `UpRooted::Writer` can save every data type provided by `UpRooted::Reader`.
-For example CSV files cannot store binary data and you may need to provide convert function that will save it for example as Base64.
+For example MySQL does not support PostgreSQL array types and will save them as joined strings.

 ## CACHING